 Marlene Salazar Cordero is the internship coordinator and the owner of Hospedaje El Ceibo, a family-run lodge in the Osa Peninsula.
 She grew up in this region and her large family also lives in the area.
 Her husband, Luis is also from Jimenez and has extended family in the area.
 These invaluable connections make this program possible.
 Marlene has 4 children, two of whom live with her at El Ceibo.
-Sagri and Konsi are both in elementary school, and welcome international guests into their home and their lives.
+Sagri and Konsi are both young adults, and welcome international guests into their home and their lives.

 Hospedaje El Ceibo is run by Marlene Salazar Cordero and her family.
 Marlene grew up on the Osa Peninsula and has a large family in the area.
 With her connections, this program is possible!
 The lodge, Marlene's family's home, is used for student groups, some drop-in clients and Live the Osa interns.
 She welcomes people into her home and daily life, and therefore this is not just a lodge, but a "homestay".
-Live the Osa participants should make every effort to become part of the family, help in the kitchen, converse with Marlene and the children, and assist in their daily activities.
+Live the Osa participants should make every effort to become part of the family, help in the kitchen, converse with Marlene and the family, and assist in their daily activities.
 At the same time, we ask participants to respect the guidelines for El Ceibo, the family's privacy needs, and other clients at the lodge.
 For the sake of total immersion, if you would like to stay with another local family while other student groups are at the lodge, please let Marlene know and she can make those arrangements.

 The program takes place on the Osa Peninsula, Costa Rica in the town of Puerto Jimenez.
 Lodging is at El Ceibo in the town of Ñeque (4kms from Jimenez) and most internships are located in the town of Jimenez or surrounding villages.